DreissenZulu/MongoDB-Fitness-Tracker/README.md

 5. Save the workout and the exercises to the database

 ## Challenges
+Much of the assignment was a repeat of methods I learned and used to communicate with an SQL database.
+The major difference was understanding and applying new methods associated with MongoDB.

 The biggest challenge was familiarizing myself with the MongoDB and Mongoose methods and functions.
 I had a lot of difficulty understanding how to use MongoDB's version of the ID, and I struggled to find out how to search by ID as I couldn't find the right syntax.
 Console logging was a huge help in this assignment, allowing me to see exactly what was being passed through (if the program even gets that far).